osok/BRAT/BRAT/README.md

 Notes from the video

-> You will need to clode the GitHub Repo.
+> You will need to code the GitHub Repo.
 > https://github.com/osok/BRAT
 >
 > In order to compile this You will need Ardunio IDE Installed.